tracyluong/spark-practice/README.md

-# big-data
+# Spark Example Project
-This repository contains some practice big data project I worked or currently working on
+This repository contains some Spark example projects I worked or currently working on